 Salesperson License in Kansas

-The Kansas Department of Transportation (DOT) requires all motor vehicle salespersons to complete a registration process.
+The Kansas Department of Revenue (DOR) requires all motor vehicle salespersons to complete a registration process.
 This demonstrates their knowledge of the regulations regarding the sale of vehicles in the state.

 If you would like to become a vehicle salesperson in Kansas, you'll need to get hired by a dealer.
-Then you and the dealer will complete the Original Application for Vehicle Salesperson, Factory Representative, or Distributor Representative form available on the Kansas DOT website.
+Then you and the dealer will complete the Original Application for Vehicle Salesperson, Factory Representative, or Distributor Representative available through the Dealer Portal on the Kansas DOR website.
 On the form, you'll be asked to provide information about your employer and any previous work you have done selling motor vehicles in other states.

 Used or New?